danielemazzei/py-thermal-printer/README.md

 This works is a Viper adaptation of Lauri Kainulainen work (https://github.com/luopio/py-thermal-printer) and it is based on the Adafruit Arduino library developed by Ladyada (https://github.com/adafruit/Adafruit-Thermal-Printer-Library).

 Author:
-Daniele Mazzei
-Lauri Kainulainen
-Ladyada

-Contributors:
-Giacomo Baldi
+Daniele Mazzei, Lauri Kainulainen, Limor Fried (Adafruit) and Giacomo Baldi